 Check the condition of any windows and interior beams in these areas.

 You may include a clause in your tenancy agreements stating that tenants must also look after the garden.
 If you do, then you will want to make sure that they are doing as expected.

 The outside area should be kept clear of debris and rubbish, as this could lead to pest problems and unwanted wildlife.
 Check that the lawn and flowerbeds are neat and not overgrown.

 The guttering can also benefit from a check to make sure there are no blockages or broken pipes and brackets.

 Record the results

-If you are using a letting agent, their report will be a good confirmation that they definitely did inspect the property on your behalf and did a thorough job.
+If you are using a letting agent, their report will confirm whether a thorough inspection has been undertaken.

 Other landlord tips to consider